BECOME A STALLHOLDER

 Produce from original stock that is not able to be grown locally, for example, tea and coffee, must be value-added in Victoria.

-4. Promote quality, purity and freshness for all produce with particular emphasis on organic farming methods.
-Labeling of organic produce should be in accordance with industry guidelines and the origins of all produce should be clearly communicated.
+We promote quality, purity and freshness for all produce with particular emphasis on organic farming methods.
+Labeling of organic produce should be in accordance with industry and VFMA guidelines and the origins of all produce should be clearly communicated.
 Certification of organic status must be displayed on your stall.

 Anyone selling alcoholic beverages must obtain the appropriate license from Liquor Licensing Victoria at the stallholder's expense.
 Information on liquor licenses may be found at www.liquor.vic.gov.au.